Course Reps are volunteers who represent the voices of all students on their stage of Course.

-If needed, the Course Reps can escalate feedback to the School Rep if the feedback affects multiple courses across the School or is more complex.
+If needed, the Course Reps can escalate feedback to the School Rep if the feedback affects multiple courses across the School or is of a more complex nature.

-*L To strengthen student representation - amplify students' voices and improve the university experience
+*A To strengthen student representation - amplify students' voices and improve the university experience for yourself and your peers.

 *L Get to know other people - you can make friends with other Course Reps in your School or Faculty!